zeropsio/email-templates/recipes/zeropsio/recipe-laravel-jetstream-prod.md

 [//]: # (Your Zerops recipe {{ .Recipe.Name }} is live!
 What next?)

-**Laravel Jetstream development environment** ([recipe source](https://github.com/zeropsio/recipe-laravel-jetstream)) was successfully deployed to Zerops.
+**Laravel Jetstream production environment** ([recipe source](https://github.com/zeropsio/recipe-laravel-jetstream)) was successfully deployed to Zerops.
 You can check the [live application here]({{ .Services.app.SubdomainUrl }}) and see the project detail in the [Zerops dashboard](https://app.zerops.io/project/{{ .ProjectId }}).

 The app has been set up to utilize Valkey (Redis-compatible KV store) to handle sessions and cache, with the filesystem of both Laravel and Jetstream-specific parts configured to utilize Zerops' built-in object storage.
-For the development environment specifically, the setup includes Mailpit, which is a "fake SMTP" server for dev purposes.
 The build and deploy process ([zerops.yml](https://github.com/zeropsio/recipe-laravel-jetstream/blob/main/zerops.yml)) has been set up to properly migrate the database on each deploy, cleanup/cache files, and implement health and readiness checks.

 This recipe showcases a production-ready integration of Jetstream apps to Zerops.
 The fact this environment is "development" comes just from its minimal, cost-efficient resource allocation and [Lightweight](https://docs.zerops.io/features/pricing#understanding-projects) project core package used.
 <br/><br/>